ibm-cloud-docs/cephaas/block_storage_volume_sds_manage.md

 {: #managing-sds-block-volume-ui}
 {: ui}

-Use the console to manage your Block Storage volumes.
+Use the console to manage the volumes.
 In the console, you can complete the following actions.

-* Rename a Block Storage volume.
+* Rename a Block Storage volume
-* Map a volume to a host.
+* Map a volume to a host
-* Expand volume to increase the current capacity.
+* Expand volume to increase the capacity
-* Delete a Block Storage data volume.
+* Delete a volume

-### Renaming a block volume in the UI
+### Renaming a volume in the UI
 {: #renaming-sds-block-volume-ui}
 {: ui}